Documentation

 By query string parameters.
 Should be a sequence of key=value pairs.
 Keys are matched exactly (case-sensitively) but also support * to match any value.
 Values can use placeholders.

 There can be multiple query matchers per named matcher, and pairs with the same keys will be OR'ed together.
+Different keys will be AND'ed together.
+So, all keys in the matcher must have at least one matching value.

 Illegal query strings (bad syntax, unescaped semicolons, etc.) will fail to parse and thus will not match.